lpsmith/configurator/README.markdown

 configuration files,  with a overall result that is not necessarily consistent with either version.

-There is a way to solve this race condition^\*, though it is by no means convenient and it provides even less support for turning the result into configuration parameters:
+There is a way to solve this race condition\*, though it is by no means convenient and it provides even less support for turning the result into configuration parameters:

     getMap :: Config -> IO (HashMap Text Value)

-This obtains a consistent^\* snapshot of the configuration,  from which you can pull out multiple values.
+This obtains a consistent\* snapshot of the configuration,  from which you can pull out multiple values.
 But in addition to being less obvious and inconvenient,  the fact that the `HashMap` returned is not an abstract type makes it more difficult to modify the data